aithasahith02/Predictive-analysis-of-Heart-Patients-Re-admission/README.md

 - **ICU Readmission Prediction**: Focused on predicting ICU readmissions within five days of discharge.
 - **Exploratory Data Analysis**: Uncover key factors influencing patient outcomes and ICU readmissions.

+For any questions or issues, feel free to contact me at aithasahith0214@gmail.com.